projectcontour/contour/site/content/docs/main/config/annotations.md

  - `projectcontour.io/retry-on`: [The conditions for Envoy to retry a request][5].
 See also [possible values and their meanings for `retry-on`][6].
  - `projectcontour.io/tls-minimum-protocol-version`: [The minimum TLS protocol version][7] the TLS listener should support.
 Valid options are `1.3`, `1.2` (default), `1.1`.
  - `projectcontour.io/websocket-routes`: [The routes supporting websocket protocol][8], the annotation value contains a list of route paths separated by a comma that must match with the ones defined in the `Ingress` definition.
 Defaults to Envoy's default behavior which is `use_websocket` to `false`.
+ - `projectcontour.io/tls-cert-namespace`: The namespace where all TLS secrets of this Ingress are searched.
+This is necessary to use [TLS Certificate Delegation][18] with Ingress v1 because the slash notation (ex: different-ns/app-cert) used by HTTPProxy and Ingress v1beta1 is not accepted.
+See [this issue][19] for details.

 ## Contour specific Service annotations